Date: March 17th, 2012

 To hike Sunshine peak from the Mill Creek Campground is a relentlessly steep route, with 4600ft of elevation gain in about 3.5 miles.
 There's also only a partial trail, that meanders it's way around cliffs, talus fields and through the trees until you get to the tree line.
 Good route finding skills are a must.
 The route in red below is the route from Mill Creek to Sunshine Peak.

+We were on the trail just before 6am and had a nice pace through the trees, and even though it is March (Colorado's snowiest month), the conditions here are way dry, and we had yet to see any significant snow.
 Now, any person who climbs 14ers will tell you, snowshoes are a love/hate relationship.
 You love wearing them through the deep snow.
 You hate carrying them until you get to the deep snow.
 We were at 10,600 ft or so when Natalie decided to ditch her snowshoes along side the trail and take the gamble that we wouldn't see any deep snow.
 Jim and I both kept carrying ours and Natalie joked a couple times in the next 10 minutes asking how we were enjoying carrying our snowshoes.

 We both laughed, knowing that conditions in Colorado can change quickly, particularly at this time of year.
 And as if the mountain was listening, we immediately hit some deep sections of snow, where Jim and I stopped put on our snowshoes and Natalie immediately started regretting her decision to leave her snowshoes behind.
 Even though she was following the tracks left by Jim and myself, she was still post-holing in the snow up to her waist.
 So she began crawling to distribute the weight better across the snow.
 She'll probably hate me for posting this picture, but I couldn't resist.